First presidential transition of Donald Trump: November 11 reshuffle

-On November 11, Trump telephoned transition head Chris Christie and told him his involvement with the Bridgegate scandal was a political liability and his performance heading the transition unsatisfactory (Trump, later, also expressed private frustration at Christie's retention of lobbyists in key transition posts).
+The transition was formerly led by Chris Christie until he and a number of his supporters were replaced or demoted on November 11 when Trump telephoned and told him his involvement with the Bridgegate scandal was a political liability and his performance heading the transition unsatisfactory (Trump, later, also expressed private frustration at Christie's retention of lobbyists in key transition posts).
 At the end of the call, Trump fired Christie from his position as transition chair.
 Over the next twenty-four hours, and with little warning, Christie loyalists were quickly removed from the transition team in what was characterized by NBC News as a "Stalinesque purge".
 Transition executive Richard Bagger, for instance, found himself suddenly locked-out of the transition team's offices.
 Bill Palatucci, Mike Rogers, and others, were also among those removed.

 Immediately after the reshuffle, Mike Pence was elevated to transition chair by Trump.
 Under Christie, many of the members of the transition team were registered lobbyists who had worked on issues overseen by the agencies they were charged with staffing or affected by policies they were preparing.
 However, by November 16, Pence had introduced new restrictions that Politico described as "in some ways far more rigid than President Barack Obama's groundbreaking lobbyist ban".
 Under the new rules, while incoming administration officials who are currently registered lobbyists would be allowed, they would have to sign documents forfeiting their ability to re-register as lobbyists for five years after departing government.
 In addition, Pence ordered that all lobbyists be removed from the transition team, with Politico reporting two days later that staff members who were registered lobbyists had begun to resign.